zekailin00/DeepRacer-LF-Autonomous-Control/README.md

 ## Develope LF program

+`ros-workspace` ROS pacakges can be added into this directory.

+`lf-workspace` LF files can be added into this directory.
+Usually, one LF file matches one ROS pacakge inside `ros-workspace`

 `. lfcbuild.sh` compiles LF program on the Linux machine automatically, it has all ROS environment dependencies included and rebuilds ROS packages every time it is run.

 `. clear.sh` It removes all LF and ROS output files generated from running `. lfcbuild.sh`